MARTAflex/nano-pdf/README.md

     port: 9091

     create docker image in repo dir via:
-        ./gradew build #which creates the nessecary tarball docker build -t martaflex/nanopdf:0.0.1 .
+        ./gradew build #which creates the necessary tarball docker build -t martaflex/nanopdf:0.0.1 .

     unit test wil create ./some.pdf for manual review of the